 In 2020, Senator Bernie Sanders stated that AIPAC provides a platform for bigotry and announced he would not attend their conference.

-In March 2022, the PAC released its first endorsements of 130 candidates for the House of Representatives and the Senate.
-The list included 37 Congresspersons of the "Sedition Caucus" who had voted to overturn the 2020 election of Joe Biden.
+In March 2022, AIPAC's PAC released its first endorsements of 130 candidates, including 37 Congresspersons of the "Sedition Caucus" who had voted to overturn the 2020 election of Joe Biden.
+This endorsement drew criticism from various sources.

-In August 2024, AIPAC's headquarters in Washington, D.C., were vandalized by anti-Israel activists.
+In August 2024, AIPAC's headquarters in Washington, D.C. were vandalized by anti-Israel activists.

 In 2025, former Representative Matt Gaetz spoke about a “downward pressure” on congress members to participate in AIEF trips, particularly for members of the Foreign Affairs, Armed Services, or Intelligence committees.